The Best Filtered Water Bottles for Travel

 Bottle Construction

-Metal bottles are also increasing in popularity but these are not as common as their plastic counterparts due to their weight and price.
+Metal bottles are also increasing in popularity but aren’t as common as their plastic counterparts due to their weight and price.

 Glass bottles with filters are available but these aren’t good for travel.
 They’re heavy and fragile.
-We’ve yet to see or test a glass filtered water bottle that would be suitable for backpacking!
+We’ve yet to see or test a glass bottle with water filter that would be suitable for backpacking!

 Bisphenol A or BPA is a chemical used in the production of plastics.
-Although safe in small amounts, larger quantities of BPA’s can mess with hormones and are linked to heart disease, fertility problems and impotence.
+Although safe in small amounts, larger quantities of BPA’s can mess with hormones and are linked to heart disease, fertility problems, impotence and even some cancers.
+We recommend avoiding BPA bottles.

 Ultraviolet Light

 In recent years, products such as the Steripen or Larq Self Cleaning bottle have burst onto the market.
-Using UV light, these products can kill viruses and all but the hardiest bacteria swimming around in your drinking water.
+Using UV light, these products can kill viruses and all but the hardiest bacteria.

 SteriPen Adventurer Opti UV Personal Water Purifier for Camping, Backpacking, Emergency Preparedness and Travel